The ECFMG 2013 Information Booklet and the 2013 exam application materials are now available on the ECFMG website.

-Examinees Who Have NOT Taken Any Step Or Step Component Before January 1, 2012
+- Examinees who had NOT taken any Step or Step Component before January 1, 2012

-If you have not taken any Step or Step Component before January 1, 2012, the six-attempt limit will go into effect for all exam applications that you submit on or after January 1, 2012.
+If you did not take any Step or Step Component before January 1, 2012, the six-attempt limit went into effect for all exam applications that you submitted on or after January 1, 2012.

-If you have taken any Step or Step Component (including incomplete attempts) before January 1, 2012, the six-attempt limit will go into effect for all exam applications that you submit on or after January 1, 2013.
-Beginning on that date, all attempts at a Step or Step Component will be counted toward the limit, regardless of when the exams were taken.
+If you have taken any Step or Step Component (including incomplete attempts) before January 1, 2012, the six-attempt limit is in effect for all exam applications that you submit on or after January 1, 2013.
+After that date, all attempts at a Step or Step Component will be counted toward the limit, regardless of when the exams were taken.